cornish-tools/cornish-spellchecker/README.md

 ## Limitations

-Note this is a spell-checker based on Hunspell and does not check grammar - each word is treated in isolation.
-This means, for example, that the spell-checker can check whether a word is a valid mutation, but not whether the mutation is valid in the context of the sentence (e.g. does it follow _an_).
+This spell-checker checks each word independently, so it does not check grammar.
+For example, the spell-checker can check whether a word is a valid mutation.
+For example, *kath*<sub>&female;</sub> (cat) soft mutates *gath*.
+The spell-checker cannot tell whether the mutation is valid in the context of the sentence.
+For example, *an kath* and *an gath* (the cat) both have correctly spelled words so the spell-checker would report both as correct, but only *an gath* is gramatically correct.

+The spell-checker is also not complete, as can be determined from the scores below.
+If you encounter an issue, please help us by [raising an issue here](https://github.com/cornish-tools/cornish-spellchecker/issues).

-## Scores
+### Scores

 Current scores:
 ![](badge/test-total-words.svg)